Spatial Deep Deconvolution U-Net for Traffic Analyses with Distributed Acoustic Sensing: Introduction

-To reduce the interference among closely traveling cars, \cite{van2021deep} proposed a self-supervised time-domain deconvolution Auto-Encoder (time-domain DAE) with the vehicles' impulse response from the quasi-static recordings.
-Compared to a conventional channel-wise deconvolution algorithm, the time-domain DAE model has the benefits of incorporating the spatial-temporal characteristics of car signals, leading to much sharper and localized outputs.
-Applying a beamforming algorithm to the localized outputs rather than the original inputs shows significant improvements in terms of the resolution in car-speed estimation and detection accuracy.
+A parallel research direction from \cite{van2021deep} aims to improve the resolution of vehicle signals recorded by DAS by reducing interference among closely traveling cars.
+The research is valuable as a preprocessing step for algorithms to further improve their detection and tracking ability.
+Specifically, \cite{van2021deep} proposed a self-supervised time-domain deconvolution Auto-Encoder (time-domain DAE) with the vehicles' impulse responses from the quasi-static recordings.
+Compared to a conventional channel-wise deconvolution algorithm, the time-domain DAE model has the benefit of incorporating the spatial-temporal characteristics of car signals, leading to much sharper and more localized outputs.
+The authors applied a beamforming algorithm to the localized outputs rather than the original inputs.
+They showed significant improvements in terms of the resolution in car-speed estimation and detection accuracy.
 Furthermore, as shown in \cite{van2021deep}, the time-domain DAE model, once trained, can deconvolve 24-hour recordings in less than 30 seconds, achieving $>$ 400 times speedup compared to a conventional iterative approach, which makes the method promising for real-time processing.
-However, the time-domain DAE model assumes a stationary Ricker wavelet in the time domain as the vehicle' impulse response.
-As the following sections of the paper will show, vehicle's temporal wavelet is non-stationary to speed variation.
-Due to the wavelet mismatch, a time-domain DAE model that works well with fast-speed traffic produces low-resolution results for low-speed vehicles causing inaccurate speed tracking.

-To address the challenge, we first characterize the vehicle impulse response.
-Based on our observation that the vehicle's spatial wavelet is robust to speed change, we propose a new deconvolution U-Net model (space-domain DAE model) using a space-domain vehicle wavelet.
-The U-Net model takes quasi-static signals as inputs and outputs sharp deconvolution results reflecting the vehicle trajectory.
-It is a weak-supervised approach not requiring any groundtruth labels: The data-fitting term in the loss function only involves network input and a reconstructed input resulted from a spatial convolution between the network output and the assumed wavelet.
-The benefits of our method over the time-domain DAE model is that it is effective and robust to compress signals of speed-varying cars into compact pulses leading to more accurate vehicle tracking and better resolving complicated patterns in heavy traffic condition.
+However, the time-domain DAE model assumes a stationary Ricker wavelet in the time domain as the vehicle's impulse response.
+This assumption can undermine vehicle-tracking accuracy.
+As the following sections of this paper will show, vehicles' temporal wavelets are non-stationary to speed variation.
+Due to the wavelet mismatch, a time-domain DAE model that works well with fast-speed traffic produces low-resolution results for low-speed vehicles.